🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 Above we can also see on the 3-day chart that an ascending triangle (bullish indicator) is forming.
-This suggests that the price will either go up quickly or the price channel will narrow sharply at $ 10.000 to $ 11.000 before something crucial happens.
+This suggests that the price will either rise quickly or the price channel will narrow sharply at $ 10.000 to $ 11.000 before something decisive happens.

 Conclusion on the great day trading guide

-For day trading purposes we need to be extra careful.
+We need to be extra careful for day trading purposes.
 These highly volatile moments are often led by a sudden lack of volatility.
-The price could fluctuate many times within a small range, and these "troubled waters" can be very unprofitable.
-Our goal should be to continuously track price developments and wait for a key indicator to tell us that we should buy or sell.
+The price could fluctuate many times within a small range and these "troubled waters" can be very unprofitable.
+Our goal should be to keep track of the price and wait for a key indicator to tell us that we should buy or sell.

-Remember we showed you an inverted 'mug and handle' weekly chart pattern earlier.
+Remember we showed you an inverse 'Cup with Handle' weekly chart pattern earlier.
 This pattern is the largest formation indicator that existed up to the date of the above chart.
 You will want to track the price at shorter intervals, but will want to return to the handle formation if this uptrend continues as the breakout that signals new all-time highs for Bitcoin.

 We hope that this post was helpful, it was not easy to create it for you, but with a lot of effort we made it.
 You are welcome to obtain further information on the subject of cryptocurrencies on our website.
 We are happy to support you on your way.